telerik/ajax-docs/api/server/Telerik.Web.UI.GridExcelBuilder/AlignmentStyleElement.md

 ## Properties

-###  VerticalAlignment `VerticalAlignmentType`
+###  Attributes `IAttributesCollection`

-Vertical alignment setting for the current element
+Collection of the attributes of the current element

 ###  HorizontalAlignment `HorizontalAlignmentType`